gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Switch your build to use Gradle 4.10 quickly by updating your wrapper properties:

-    ./gradlew wrapper --gradle-version=4.10.2
+    ./gradlew wrapper --gradle-version=4.10.3

 Standalone downloads are available at [gradle.org/releases](https://gradle.org/releases/).

-**NOTE**: Gradle 4.10 has had two patch releases.
-You should use the latest patch release (4.10.2).
+**NOTE**: Gradle 4.10 has had three patch releases.
+You should use the latest patch release (4.10.3).

 ## New and noteworthy